Nasha Jurm Aur Gangsters

 Nasha Jurm Aur Gangsters is an Indian Hindi-language action thriller film directed and stars by Rajkumar Patra and Rocky Rupkumar Patra. produced by N C Patra, Kabita Patra, Rajkumar Patra and Anand Mehta.

 Plot

 Jeet is a gangster of crime world along with his friends Munna and Basu.
 Officer Vikram investigates the ring of smugglers & soon he catch basu's friend dinu, Sahil Pathan who is involved in drug smuggling business behind the politician face, his nephew Jaggu works under him and supplies drugs.

-Jeet and Munna are accused of murdering Officer Vikram Singh, but the murder is committed by Jagga Khan Thats the reason Jeet gets irritated & starts to dislike everything, also He dislike Nisha and starts arguing with her.
-On other hand Jackie Singhania who is a smart gangster from Mumbai, He about to deal a contract of ₹20 crore with Jeet. when new IPS officer Shruti Shetty arrives in city and faces all the criminals.
-Jeet's deadly activities make himself target and everything goes haywire.
+Jeet and Munna are accused of murdering Officer Vikram Singh, but the murder is committed by Jagga Khan.
+Which is the reason Jeet becomes irritated and begins to dislike everything, Jeet also has a disliking to Nisha and starts arguing with her.
+On the other hand, Jackie Singhania who is a smart gangster from Mumbai, is about to deal a contract of ₹20 crorewith Jeet.
+When new IPS officer Shruti Shetty arrives in city and faces all the criminals, Jeet's deadly activities make himself prone to target and everything goes haywire.